silentstandout/shift5/README.md

 DATA USED:
-  - readsb-hist for 2024-06-01
+  - readsb-hist for 2024-06-01  00:00:00 through 01:00:00
   - ACAS for 2024-06-01
   - Trace Files for 2024-06-01 00
   - HiRes Trace Files for 2024-06-01 00
   - Why?:
-    - Latest date = freshest data (if field names etc changed at all between 2016 and now).
+    - Latest date = freshest data (if field names, etc changed at all between 2016 and now).
     - Limited to only 00 for trace and hires trace files due to breadth of directories and time/resource limitations for task.
+    - Limited to the 00 hour for readsb-hist due to dataset size

 TECHNOLOGY LEVERAGED:
   - Mac OS (OS on my personal machine)